-As a senior research scientist, he co-advises Ph.D. / Masters students working on MBE grown 2D quantum well and 3D nanowires emitters for broad gain, short reach communication NIR laser diodes, low polarization field nitride LEDs and laser diodes, laser-based smart solid-state lighting, and emitters epitaxy transfer onto conductive and/or flexible substrates.
+As a Principal Research Scientist, he co-advises Ph.D. / Masters students working on MBE-grown 2D quantum well and 3D nanowires emitters for broad gain, short-reach communication NIR laser diodes, low polarization field nitride LEDs and laser diodes, laser-based smart solid-state lighting, and emitters epitaxy transfer onto conductive and/or flexible substrates.
 The long-term research goal targets the realization of narrow linewidth emitters, and wide-band nitride emitters spanning UV-blue-far red-NIR wavelengths.
-Depending on the quantum efficiency, the phosphide or arsenide broadband lasers will be integrated to realize this goal.

 As the manager of the photonics laboratory, he involved in the early establishment of the laboratory, and currently overseeing new capability establishment, laboratory operational continuity, as well as internal and external research collaboration.
-He was also involved as a co-mentor for the Saudi-RSI Summer Internship Program (2011 and 2013) in KAUST upon which one of the high school interns received 3 S-RSI awards, published 1 IEEE HONET’2011 conference paper and co-authored a journal paper.
+He was also involved as a co-mentor for the Saudi-RSI Summer Internship Program in KAUST.

 Prior to this in 2007-2009, he embarked upon a research fellow position at NTU conducting research into MBE grown GaAs nanowires, quantum-dots structures and dilute-nitride-antimonide solar cells using SiGe- and Si-based heterogeneous substrates.

 Previously in 2004-2006, he worked as an engineer for Tinggi Technologies, a start-up company in Singapore designing and fabricating high power GaN blue LEDs on highly conductive substrates.
 Tien Khee later served as a member of technical staff and as thin film process manager in the same company.